ROAR-QUTRC/perseus-v2/Docs/README.md

 When accessing aggregate classes (lists, maps, etc.), the function should be prefixed with `add`, `get`, `remove`, or `set` (depending on the type of the aggregate, other prefixes may be appropriate), and the plurality of the variable modified as needed (such as `getConfiguration` accessing `_configurations`).

+Note that for some classes, it may not make sense for them to be mutatable, and in these cases, providing only getters is perfectly acceptable.

 #### Acceptable

 ```cpp